irondrive/andromeda-server/README.md

 It is strongly recommended (but not required) to make sure that only the main entry point (`index.php`) is web-accessible.  `Andromeda` and `vendor` should be installed elsewhere (e.g. `/usr/local/lib`).
 The `index.php` and `andromeda-server` entry points will check `./`, `/usr/local/lib/andromeda-server/` and `/usr/lib/andromeda-server/` in that order for the `Andromeda` folder.
 Hiding the subdirectories is not strictly required, but having them accessible [may create vulnerabilities](https://thephp.cc/articles/phpunit-a-security-risk).
 In case the folders must exist in `/var/www`, .htaccess files are included to restrict access with Apache 2.4, but manual configuration is needed for nginx or other servers.
 For development, the tools assume that the folders are still in the repository root.
 It is recommended for security to ensure that the web server cannot write to any of the PHP code folders.

 #### Database Config
-The `./andromeda-install core dbconf` command is used to create database configuration.
-By default, it will return the contents of the file instead of writing it anywhere.
-Using `--outfile` as a flag will instead store the configuration file (`DBConfig.php`) by in the `Andromeda/` folder.
-An alternative output filename can be picked by specifying a path/name with `--outfile path`.
-When Andromeda runs it checks its `./Andromeda/`, `~/.config/andromeda/`, `/usr/local/etc/andromeda/` and `/etc/andromeda/` in that order for `DBConfig.php`.
+The `./andromeda-install core dbconf` command is used to create and test database configuration.
+The `--outfile` option controls where to write the configuration file.
+Using `--outfile` as a flag will store the configuration file (`DBConfig.php`) in the `Andromeda/` folder.
+Using `--outfile -` will return the config string as output.
+Otherwise, using `--outfile fspath` will store the config at the specified path.
+When Andromeda runs it checks its `./Andromeda/`, `~/.config/andromeda-server/`, `/usr/local/etc/andromeda-server/` and `/etc/andromeda-server/` in that order for `DBConfig.php`.

 For example to create and use an SQLite database and save the config file in the default location, run `./andromeda-install core dbconf --driver sqlite --dbpath mydata.s3db --outfile`.
 SQLite is only recommended for testing or tiny deployments as it does not support concurrent access.